bunyamingenc/Smartcat-Integration-into-Strapi-CMS/README.md

 # LocaleSync

-**A translation management dashboard connecting Strapi CMS with Smartcat — built for localization engineers.**
+**A translation management dashboard connecting Strapi CMS with Smartcat**

 LocaleSync bridges the gap between headless CMS content and professional TMS workflows.
 Register articles, push content to Smartcat, monitor per-language translation progress in real time, and pull completed translations back into Strapi — all from a single dashboard, with no manual copy-paste.